jaeming/grasshopper/README.md

 ____________
 #DOCUMENTATION
 ____
+##
+To be revised with new token-based authentication...

 The grasshopper boards were built as a RAILS API in order for me to explore how Rails works as a RESTful JSON-based interface.

 The deployment of this project lives at [grasshopperapi.herokuapp.com/boards ](http://grasshopperapi.herokuapp.com/boards)